 i.
 I had an extra day in London to make up for last week and managed to get several hours in the workshops making monotypes and preparing a stone to start experimenting with lithography.
 A good (at times frustrating) practical week.

 iii.
-I spent most of Tuesday morning preparing for the upcoming group show at Mercer Chance (writing a press release, emailing artists etc.) - it takes a lot more admin than I expected to organise a show… I think I’ve also decided which self-portrait to exhibit too.
+I spent most of Tuesday morning preparing for the upcoming group show at Mercer Chance (writing a press release and emailing artists) - it takes a lot more admin than I expected to organise a show!
+I think I’ve also decided which self-portrait to exhibit too.
 Not long to go now!